 You can gain some insights into all of this via a 1994 book written by Jerry and Ramona Tuma called Smart Money (Click on the hardcover or one of the used options).

-For example, my primary temperament is Choleric and my secondary temperament is Melancholy, which the Tumas describe as “driven to achieve perfection” (yup), “among the most critical people alive” (I have to confess to a critical spirit; it’s something I’ve had to work on), and “they will finish projects simply because they need to be finished” (very true).
+For example, my primary temperament is temperament is Melancholy, which the Tumas describe as “driven to achieve perfection” (yup), “among the most critical people alive” (I have to confess to a critical spirit; it’s something I’ve had to work on), and “they will finish projects simply because they need to be finished” (very true).
+My secondary temperament is Choleric, which is why I tend to be so obsessed with getting places on time.

 Understanding your temperament isn’t as simple as opening a savings account.
 It’s an ongoing process.
 First you’ll gain a basic understanding of some of the tendencies that come with your primary and secondary temperaments.
 Then you’ll notice more and more ways your temperaments influence your feelings and decisions.
 When you discover ways to put your natural strengths to work while working around some of your natural weaknesses, you’ll really be maximizing this knowledge.